flofriday/flofriday.github.io/content/posts/Let's-build-a-bad-web-search-part-1.md

 ---
 title: "Let's build a bad Web Search - Part 1"
 date: 2021-02-18 09:21:00 +0100
-draft: false
+draft: true
 disableComments: true
 ---

 In this series we explore how a simple Web Search works (like Google in the 90s).
-We will use [Go](https://golang.org/) to build the backend, however I will not use too specific Go features or packages and it should be easy to follow along with any other language.
+We will use [Golang](https://golang.org/) to build the backend, however I will not use too specific Go features or packages and it should be easy to follow along with any other language.